devdartjs/chemindex/README.md

 ## ⚪ Prerequisites

 - Node.js (>= 18.x)
-- MongoDB Atlas account (or local MongoDB instance)
+- MongoDB (or local MongoDB instance)
 - Docker (optional for containerized deployment)

 ## ⚪ Clone the repository and install dependencies